-Donald Trump Jr.'s Obama Cake Instagram Post May Be The Weirdest Yet
+Donald Trump Jr.’s Obama Cake Might Be The Weirdest Thing We've Seen From Him

 The president's eldest son has outdone himself again, this time in reference to former President Barack Obama.
 Donald Trump Jr.'s Obama cake Instagram post is one for the record books.
 It's up for debate exactly which metaphorical record the post might've broken, but it was one the social media world won't be forgetting anytime soon.